 The fascinating origins of "Drop-Dead Gorgeous" and "Green with envy"

 Arsenic was used during Victorian times as a medicine for the treatment of diseases, such as cancer and syphilis.
 I guess, in these cases, the diseases were worse than the treatment!

-What is not so well known is arsenic-soaked fabrics were popular for their brilliant green sheen.
-Arsenic was also popular for a blemish-free skin!
+What is not so well known is that arsenic-soaked fabrics were popular for their brilliant green sheen.
+Arsenic was also popular for blemish-free skin.

 "Beauty Soap".
 Popular during Victorian times, probably producing a slightly green complexion.